Kâzım Karabekir: Early life

-Karabekir was born in 1882 as the son of an Ottoman general, Mehmet Emin Pasha, in the Kocamustafapaşa quarter of the Kuleli neighborhood of Constantinople, in the Ottoman Empire.
+Karabekir was born in 1882 as the son of an Ottoman general, Mehmet Emin Pasha, in the Kocamustafapaşa quarter of the Kuleli neighborhood of İstanbul, in the Ottoman Empire.
 The Karabekir family traced its heritage back to the medieval Karamanid principality, in central Anatolia, where his family belonged to the Afshar tribe.

 Karabekir toured several places in the Ottoman Empire while his father served in the army.
-He returned to Istanbul in 1893 with his mother after his father died in Mecca.
+He returned to Istanbul in 1893 with his mother after his father died in Erevan.
 They settled in the Zeyrek Quarter.
 Karabekir was put into Fatih Military Secondary School the next year.
 After finishing his education there, he attended the Kuleli Military High School from which he graduated in 1899.
 He continued his education at the Ottoman Military College, which he finished on 6 December 1902 at the top of his class.

 Military career

 As a junior officer, he was commissioned in January 1906 after two months to the Third Army in the region around Bitola in North Macedonia.
 There, he was involved in fights with Greek and Bulgarian komitadjis.
 In April 1906, he saw Bulgarian rebels being deported who even being deported shouted a Bulgarian nationalist slogan.
 He reasoned that the day his nation shows this spirit, his nation will be saved.
 Later that year, he became the 11th member of the Ottoman Freedom Committee (which in 1907 would become the CUP).
 For his successful service, he was promoted to the rank of senior captain in 1907.
 In the following years, he served in Constantinople and again in the Second Army in Edirne.

 On 15 April 1911, Kâzım applied to change his family name from Zeyrek to Karabekir.
 Until then, he had been called Kâzım Zeyrek, after the place in which he lived with his mother, a custom in the Ottoman Empire as family names were not used.
 From then on, he adopted the name Karabekir, the name of his ancestors.